agamsrivastava786/Advance_Analysis/README.md

 **Dataset:**

-The Wipro stock dataset used in this project was sourced from Kaggle.
-(Provide a link to the Kaggle dataset if possible).
+The Wipro stock dataset used in this project was sourced from Kaggle.  ([Link for dataset](https://www.kaggle.com/datasets/thebrownviking20/wipro)).